hitblast/hitblast/README.md

-### 🔨👀 Hi!

-I'm Anindya (he/him), currently working as a student and an OSS developer.
-I'm the core maintainer of various projects including [avro.py](https://github.com/hitblast/avro.py), a Python library enabling thousands of developers to write Bengali localizations for their code.
-I also love making and tinkering with OS-specific tools, such as [cutler](https://cutlercli.github.io), [Alter](https://hitblast.github.io/Alter) and [defaults-rs](https://github.com/hitblast/defaults-rs).

-I love art, especially pixel art.
-I also love occasional [blog-writing](https://hitblast.github.io).
+Trying not to be fancy with code.

+I love simple CLIs and tiny apps which fill their purpose.
+Over-engineering and over-management of things is what I hate about most software "innovation" nowadays.
+However, I do like people who love their craft.